-Intel has defined an extension to OpenCL* v1.0 and later, allowing applications to directly access images embedded in Microsoft DirectX* 9 (DX9) media surfaces, without first copying them.
+Intel has defined an extension to OpenCL* version 1.0 and newer, allowing applications to directly access images embedded in Microsoft DirectX* 9 (DX9) media surfaces, without first copying them.
 For OpenCL v1.2, the Khronos standards organization has defined a standardized extension for the same purpose.
-Intel® Quick Sync Video (Intel QSV) is able to decode video images into DX9 surfaces.
-The Intel and Khronos extensions can significantly improve performance of applications that use OpenCL to process Intel QSV video frames.
+Intel® Quick Sync Video (QSV) is able to decode video images into DX9 surfaces.
+The Intel and Khronos extensions can significantly improve performance of applications that use OpenCL to process QSV video frames.
 These benefits can apply to a range of applications, including video enhancement during playback, video editing with effects, and video generation and encoding

 Because Intel processor graphics shares memory with the CPU, image surfaces might only need to be copied during conversion to a system memory buffer.
 Once a system memory pointer is available, it can be used to create an OpenCL buffer using that same system memory buffer.
 The inverse is also true.
 After OpenCL processing completes into an OpenCL buffer that shares a system memory buffer, that buffer could be copied and converted to a DX9 buffer.
 So the total memory copies could be reduced to two for Intel processor graphics.
 Still, it will be better to eliminate all the extra copies.

 Using the Intel DirectX 9 media surface sharing extension of OpenCL , a DX9 image surface in the NV12 format (used internally by QSV) can be converted directly into an NV12 OpenCL image2D memory object without copying, and vice-versa, as shown in Figure 2.
 This can avoid the extra data copies to convert video frames going between QSV and an OpenCL filter.
 So for a transcode application, the shared media surface extension can save at least two extra memory copies.

 Figure 2:Video transcode and processing pipeline using MSDK/OCL surface sharing extensions